Ajayreddy-1234/Ajayreddy-1234/README.md

 🎓 &nbsp;I'm currently pursuing my Master of Science in Computer Science at Indiana University – Bloomington.
 🌱 &nbsp;I'm diving deep into Cloud Architecture, Distributed Systems, and Large Language Models (LLMs)
 💬 &nbsp;Let's chat about tech, collaboration opportunities, or even challenge each other in a game of chess!
-✉️ &nbsp;You can drop me an email at [gajulapallyajay@gmail.com](mailto:gajulapallyajay@gmail.com) – I'll get back to you soon.

 ### 🛠 &nbsp;Tech Stack